Felix-Redwood/Interactive-Frontend-Development-Milestone-Project/README.md

 Technologies used:
 * [burst](https://burst.shopify.com/) was used to download the main page image
 * [logo maker](https://logomakr.com/) was used to create the favicon logo
+* [google fonts, roboto](https://fonts.google.com/specimen/Roboto) was used to gain the 'roboto' font

 Credits: